SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

+   Try removing the default case.
-   What error do you get if you remove the default case?
+   What error do you get?

 There must be a switch case for every possible value --- for most types of value, this means you need a default clause.